 Cons of Home Equity/ HELOC Loans

 - Turning unsecured debt into debt secured by your home

-A cash out refinance is similar in a way to a home equity loan.
-However, instead of having two mortgage payments with two lenders.
-You will have a single payment to one lender.
-A lender will refinance your primary mortgage plus give you up to 80% of the value of your home in cash.
+A cash-out refinance is similar to a home equity loan; however, instead of having two mortgage payments, both loans are combined so you have a single mortgage payment.
+A lender will refinance your primary mortgage and give you up to 80% of your home’s value in cash.